sayrer/bazel-lesson-1/README.md

 At the root of this repository, you'll see a file in all-caps called WORKSPACE.
 We won't get into its contents, but its purpose is to describe dependencies, both for our applications and extensions to Bazel itself.

 The first thing we'll build is a trivial C++ command line application, with an associated library and a test.
 Bazel distributes what it calls "targets" throughout the project's directories.
-You specifcy targets using a path syntax, where "//" identifies the top-level directory that contains WORKSPACE.
+You specify targets using a path syntax, where "//" identifies the top-level directory that contains WORKSPACE.
 If you look in `cpp/BUILD`, you'll find three targets.

 ```
 $ more cpp/BUILD